Fire Emblem: Dawn of Darkness

 "Oh, hey Ranulf…" he greeted in a depressed tone.

 "I figured I'd find you up here.
 You're not sulking about the rumor incident again, are you?"
-Ranulf asked.
+Ranulf wondered.
 "I told you it wasn't your fault."

-"I know, but I still feel I could have made things come out differently," Ike replied.
+"I know, but I still feel I could have made things come out differently," Ike protested.
 "I wish I could just turn back time."

 "Well, I don't know, but listen, I know how you feel," Ranulf replied.
 "You know, about Elincia and all."